-Missouri’s fascinating history and top-notch culture make it an ideal place for sightseeing.
+Missouri’s fascinating landscapes and top-notch culture make it an ideal place for sightseeing.
 Throughout Missouri, unforgettable sights and experiences await.
-Ready, set, explore!
+You can see the sights not only by car, but also from a different perspective.
+Ready, set, explore.

 No need to travel to Venice, Italy, to glide on the canal in a romantic gondola.
 In Kansas City’s famed Country Club Plaza area, the expert gondoliers at Ambiance on the Water will duplicate the experience.
 Your excursion can include candy, flowers and wine.

 In Branson, board the 700 seat Showboat Branson Belle for a two-hour cruise on magnificent Table Rock Lake.
 The journey includes a delicious three-course meal, freshly prepared in the ship's galley, and live entertainment featuring music, comedy, magic and spectacular views.
 Lunch and dinner cruises are offered.

 Also in Branson, Ride The Ducks is not just a sightseeing tour – it is an adventure.
 Your duck ride combines fun, music, history and sights aboard a one-of-a-kind amphibious vehicle: a duck.
 You ride through the Ozarks and splashdown into the lake for a fun cruise as the duck takes you from land to water.
 Modeled after the classic WWII DUKW, these Ducks are built from the ground up, exclusively for Ride The Ducks.
 They are regularly inspected, tested & certified by the US Coast Guard.

 See Hannibal and the mighty Mississippi River from the Mark Twain Riverboat on a one-hour, narrated sightseeing cruise, with commentary on river history, local legends and points of interest.
 A two-hour dinner cruise features live entertainment (reservations required for the dinner cruises).